WebAssembly/binaryen/README.md

 ```

 That will call `emcc` and then emit `a.normal.js`, a normal asm.js build for comparison purposes, and `a.wasm.js`, which contains the entire polyfill (`asm2wasm` translator + `wasm.js` interpreter).

-You will need `emcc`, so you should [grab Emscripten](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).

 ### C/C++ Source => asm2wasm